ms609/Concentration/README.md

 By default, my e-mail provider marks unread messages in bold, highlights their background, lists the number of unread messages in the page title, and will even offer to flash up an intrusive notification each time a message arrives.

-This product design is based on the premise that every e-mail that arrives is more important than what you are currently doing.
-If you wish to concentrate, then this state of regular interruption is undesirable: a different approach is necessary.
+This product design, based on the premise that every e-mail that arrives is more important than what you are currently doing, elicits an unhelpful state of regular interruption.
+A different approach is necessary.

 Rather than seeing e-mail as a constant chatter, always clamouring for my attention, I set aside blocks of time -- one in the morning, one in the afternoon -- for responding to e-mail.
 I don't open my e-mail client except at these times.
-(Browser extensions make it possible to deny yourself access to certain sites: self-control is a finite resource.)
+(Browser extensions make it possible to deny oneself access to certain sites: self-control is a finite resource.)

 But what if this means I miss an urgent e-mail, your subconscious may yell.
-I found it helpful to make a list of people who may require a response within three hours, and to ask these people to telephone me when they had an urgent enquiry.
+I found it helpful to make a list of people who may require a response within three hours, and to give these people the freedom to telephone me whenever they have an urgent enquiry.
 (They have never needed to call.)

 The instinct that e-mail requires immediate action is deeply rooted.
 I have tried a few experiments to train out this feeling of stressful hurry.
 One approach that